How to Get Off the Emotional Roller Coaster with Your Daughter

 If you are not intentional 2 things are going to happen.

-1. You will be emotionally glued to your daughter.
+1. You will be emotionally enmeshed with your daughter.
 No one wins here.
 She will not appreciate all your sacrifice.
 This is breeding ground for big drama.

 2. You get fed up with her and completely detach.
 You tell yourself “she’s made her bed, now she has to lie in it.”